 Clover Island Inn, Kennewick

-Situated right on the Columbia River, Clover Island Inn offers waterfront views, an outdoor pool, and the renovated Crow’s Nest Bar & Grill.
+Situated on the Columbia River, Clover Island Inn offers waterfront views, an outdoor pool, and the renovated Crow’s Nest Bar & Grill.
 Easily explore Kennewick’s historic waterfront with coffee shops, breweries, shopping, and more.

 SpringHill Suites by Marriott Kennewick Tri-Cities